eliedaou/acanetsDev/phdstudents/_posts/2015-07-02-PeilongLi.md

 name: "Peilong Li"
 tags:
   - phdstudents
-  - phdstudent1
+  - phdstudent3
-the_description: "This is the full, in depth description of \"phdstu1\" which is set to some a placeholder name in the meantime.
-This is all easily duplicated."
+the_description: "ll out information"
-excerpt: "This is a short excerpt about PHd student 1."
+excerpt: "This is a short excerpt about PHd student Peilong Li."
-myURL: ' ../phdstudents/phdstu1 '
+myURL: ' /~pli '
 ---